Convex-Dev/design/cad/011_errors/README.md

 ### `:ASSERT`

-An `:ASSERT` Error MAY be thrown whenever a precodition for some code is not satifisied.
+An `:ASSERT` Error MAY be thrown whenever a precondition for some code is not satisfied.
 In many cases, a more specific Error message may be appropriate or informative (e.g. `:CAST` or `:STATE`.

 The Core function `assert` throws an `:ASSERT` error if any of its conditions evaluates to `false`